-Overall encoder decision process for ALF is illustrated in Figure 34.
+Overall encoder decision process for ALF is illustrated in Figure 33.
 For luma samples of each CU, the encoder makes a decision on whether or not the ALF is applied and the appropriate signalling flag is included in the slice header.
 For chroma samples, the decision to apply the filter is done based on the picture-level rather than CU-level.
 Furthermore, chroma ALF for a picture is checked only when luma ALF is enabled for the picture.

-Figure 34: Flow-graph of encoder decision for ALF
+Figure 33: Flow-graph of encoder decision for ALF

-SAO and deblocking

-In the JEM, SAO and deblocking filtering process is same to those in HEVC.
-However, in the experiment of JEM, the deblocking filter configuration is modified when ALF is enabled.
-The parameter of deblocking strength (LoopFilterTcOffset) is set as −2, instead of 0.

 Content adaptive clipping